5 Myths About Metabolism

 When your body is not receiving the energy it needs, either through restriction, purging, or prolonged under-eating, metabolism aka energy needs are reduced greatly.
-Through your eating disorder, you may have encountered symptoms like a slowed heart rate, reduced body temperature, blunted hunger, or slowed digestion to name a few.
-However, over time once your body begins to receive regular nutrition at biologically adequate levels, your metabolism responds proportionally.
-Eating adequately has to happen FIRST to stimulate your metabolism to use the energy it’s receiving to build healthy muscle tissue – a proven driver of metabolism.
+Some symptoms common of eating disorders include: a slowed heart rate, reduced body temperature, blunted hunger, or slowed digestion.

-There are small amounts of research that show us these foods can speed up metabolism by acting on thermogenesis – the thermic effect of food (TEF) discussed above.
+There are small amounts of research that show us these foods can speed up metabolism by acting on thermogenesis.
+This is the thermic effect of food (TEF) discussed above.
 However, this effect is incredibly minor and likely not the area to target in improving metabolism.
-If you enjoy the antioxidants in green tea and the taste of spicy foods then wonderful but if you’re consuming them to increase metabolism turn your efforts to eating adequately and gaining muscle mass!
+If you enjoy the antioxidants in green tea and the taste of spicy foods then wonderful.
+But if you’re consuming them to increase metabolism turn your efforts to eating adequately and gaining muscle mass!